 Where to go in Malta

-The capital and most well known of Malta's main cities is Valletta and, at half a square mile in size, is the smallest capital city in Europe as well as a UNESCO World Heritage site with a picture postcard sixteenth century harbour and fortified walls overlooking the Mediterranean Sea.
+The capital and most well known of Malta's main cities is Valletta.
+This petite centre is, in fact, the smallest capital city in Europe as well as a UNESCO World Heritage site with an impressive 16th-century harbour and fortified walls overlooking the Mediterranean Sea.

-Most visitors head for a history fix at one of the city's stunning churches; St John's Co-Cathedral is considered to be one of Europe's most stunning Baroque cathedrals, built by the Knights of St John in the late 1500s.
-You can also take a trip back in time with a visit to Casa Rocca Piccola, a sixteenth century palace.
+Most visitors head for a history fix at one of the city's stunning churches: St John's Co-Cathedral is considered to be one of Europe's most stunning examples of baroque architecture, built by the Knights of St John in the late 1500s.
+You can also take a trip back in time with a visit to Casa Rocca Piccola, a 16th-century palace.

-Valletta is also the centre for museums in Malta including the National War Museum, which concentrates on Malta's part in the Second World War, and when you're ready for history of a different kind settle into a seat at Valletta's oldest coffee shop, Caffe Cordina.
+Valletta is the centre for museums in Malta including the National War Museum, which concentrates on Malta's part in WWII and, when you're ready for history of a different kind, settle into a seat at the city's oldest coffee shop, Caffe Cordina.

-This allowed people to continue to live and trade while protecting them from attack, and conserving these beautiful and atmospheric cities which remain a delight for tourists to explore on foot today.
+This allowed people to continue to live and trade while protecting them from attack, conserving these beautiful and atmospheric cities, which remain a delight for visitors to explore on foot today.

-Malta's most well known tourist resort, situated north of its sister resort of Sliema and 20 minutes away from Valletta, St Julian's was once a simple coastal town and fishing village but is now home to many of Malta's holiday hotels as well as the country's key concentration of shops, restaurants, bars and clubs.
+Malta's most well known tourist resort, situated north of its sister resort of Sliema and 20 minutes away from Valletta, St Julians was once a simple fishing village.
+Today, however, it's home to many of Malta's holiday resorts as well as the country's key concentration of shops, restaurants, bars and clubs.

-Malta is as a melting pot, and this is reflected in the variety of dishes on offer.
-While the reputation for the availability of British food is deserved, it's also easy to see the Italian influence with the prevalence of pasta and pizza you'll find here - even the Maltese word for thank you is grazzi.
+Malta's eclectic mix of peoples and cultures is, unsurprisingly, reflected in the variety of different dishes on offer.
+The Italian influence is especially obvious with the prevalence of pasta and pizza - even the Maltese word for thank you is grazzi.

 Getting around Malta